 4. Go outside

 No, I don’t mean taking a nightly stroll, but instead breathing in some fresh air during the day.
 It’s like the power nap.
 You get clarity into your head which helps with falling asleep, and you don’t have trouble sleeping through the night.
+Going out during the day can definitely boost sleep.

-5. Don’t hit the snooze button
+5. Don’t hit the snooze button or should you?

 Imagine, your alarm goes off, you wake up, what do you think or how do you feel?
 “Oh my gosh, is it morning already?”, am I right?
 What is your next move?
 Snooze!